-Kelsey's farm animals function as educational animals and are used in classes, programs, special events.
-Learn more about Kelsey Creek Farm's resident animals.
+Kelsey's farm animals function as educational animals and are used in classes, programs, and special events.
+Watch a video about Kelsey's goats!

 Kelsey Creek Farm's mission is: